khanh96le/catalog-item-backend-api/NOTES.md

 E.g. /api/v2.0/books/:id or /api/v2.0/book/:id is okay anyway.

 #### Resource of representations
 - Clients do not have direct acess to resources; they only see their representations.
 It means the data client recieves from API depends on how server defines it, or represents it.
-(Technically, it's call the Seriallization)
+(Technically, it's call the Serialization)
 - The server can provide response in any format (content type) (JSON, XML)
 - Clients perform all operation on the reprenstation.